Mail-in and Absentee Ballot

 Once your county's ballot is finalized and available, you may apply in person at your county election office or other officially designated location and promptly receive your mail ballot.

 You can vote in person by mail ballot in one trip to your county election office or other officially designated site.
-Once your county's ballots are ready, you can go to your elections office, request your mail ballot, receive it, complete it, and return it all in the same visit.
+Once your county's ballots are ready, you can go to your elections office, request your mail ballot, receive it, complete it, and submit it all in the same visit.

 Learn more about voting in person by mail ballot.